patelkevin/kaggle-competitions/README.md

 ## Competition 5 -> Level Difficult.
 	Data Science Bowl 2017 --> Lung Cancer detection.
 		- The most challenging part for this is the pre-processing due to the heterogeneous nature of the data.
 		- Here we are predicting whether a CT scan is of a patient who either has or will develop cancer within the next 12 months or not.

+* Note --> Most of these scripts have been executed on a GPU enabled laptop and have also been tested on the kaggle kernels (servers).